OData/odata.net/README.md

 ### 3.2 One-click build and test script in command line

-Open Command Line Window with "**Run as administrator**", `cd` to the root folder and run following command: `build.cmd`.
+Open Command Line Window with "**Run as administrator**", `cd` to the root folder and run following command:

+    `build.cmd`

+This will build the full product and run all tests.
+It will take about 60 minutes.
+Use the to ensure your change compiles and passes tests before submitting a pull request.

+Optionally, you can run following command:

+    `build.cmd quick`

-The build and test will take about 15 minutes.
-Here are some other usages:
+This will build a single set of product Dlls and run unit tests.
+It will take about 5 minutes.
+Use this for quickly testing a change.

+Here are some other usages or `build.cmd`:

-- `build.cmd Nightly`.
-Build and run all nightly test suites.
+- `build.cmd` or `build.cmd Nightly` - Build and run all nightly test suites.
-- `build.cmd Rolling`.
-Build and run all rolling test suites (with less legacy tests thus faster).
+- `build.cmd Quick` or `build.cmd -q` - Build and run all unit test suites (with less legacy tests thus faster).
-- `build.cmd SkipStrongName`.
-Configure strong name skip of OData libraries on your machine and build (no test run).
+- `build.cmd EnableSkipStrongName` - Configure strong name skip of OData libraries on your machine and build (no test run).
-- `build.cmd DisableSkipStrongName`.
-Disable strong name skip of OData libraries on your machine and build (no test run).
+- `build.cmd DisableSkipStrongName` - Disable strong name skip of OData libraries on your machine and build (no test run).

 Notes: If there is build error with message "build.ps1 cannot be loaded", right click "build.ps1" -> Properties -> "Unlock".